-Alternative Dispute Resolution System Corporation & Stockholders The Company has always encouraged the use of alternative modes of dispute resolution that can amicably settle conflicts or differences.
-Thus, in such a situation best efforts were exerted to settle the conflicts or differences in a peaceful manner through open communication/discussion, without resorting to court action or similar action Corporation & Third Parties The Company has always encouraged the use of alternative modes of dispute resolution that can amicably settle conflicts or differences.
-Thus, it actively participates in the mandatory conciliation and mediation proceedings prescribed by judicial, quasi-judicial and administrative bodies.
-With respect to disputes involving Management and the Company's employees who are covered by Collective Bargaining Agreements, the said
+racelution that can amicably sattle

+that can amicably settle or differences.
+Thus, in such a

+best efforts were exerted to

+==

+e conflicts or differences in a

+peaceful manner through open

+cation/discussion, without

+to court action or similar action

+· · pany has always encouraged the

+alternative modes of dispute

+that can amicably settle

+I - or differences.
+Thus, it actively

+participat •

+on and mediation proceedings

+I d by judicial, quasi-judicial and

+administr ative bodies.

+With re. spect to disputes involving

+Managen nent and the Company's

+employee s who are covered by Collective

+Corporation & Third Parties Bargainin

-agreement provides for a "Grievance Machinery".
-Likewise, it is provided therein that "the parties agree on the
+agreemer nt provides for a "Grievance

+I - y".
+Likewise, it is provided

+hat "the parties agree on the

-principle that all disputes between Labor and Management may be settled
+that all disputes between Labor

+I I nagement may be settled

-through friendly negotiations.
+riendly negotiations.
 The same

-Agreement provides for Arbitration to the effect that if the Grievance Machinery
+nt provides for Arbitration to the

+effect the at if the Grievance Machinery

-fails, the dispute may be settled by a
+I dispute may be settled by a

-voluntary arbitrator mutually chosen by
+I - arbitrator mutually chosen by

-the parties.
+the partie -

-The Company has always encouraged the
+The Comp any has always encouraged the

-use of alternative modes of dispute resolution that can amicably settle
+use of a alternative modes of dispute

+that can amicably settle

 conflicts or differences.
 Thus, the

 Company accordingly and promptly

 Corporation & Regulatory Authorities responds to the communications, request

-for clarification, comments, requirements
+cation, comments, requirements

-of regulatory authorities and ultimately
+of regula tory authorities and ultimately

-comply with the decision or instruction of
+ith the decision or instruction of

-the regulatory agency in the absence of a
+atory agency in the absence of a

-clear conflict with existing laws.
+lict with existing laws.